IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Thumbnails
 ----------

-The thumbnail for a dataset will appear on the search result card for that dataset.
-Thumbnail images are generated for data files that are recognized as image file type.
-By default, a thumbnail is automatically selected from one of these automatically generated thumbnails.
+Thumbnail images can be assigned to a dataset manually or automatically.
+The thumbnail for a dataset appears on the search result card for that dataset and on the dataset page itself.
+If a dataset contains one or more data files that Dataverse recognizes as an image, then one of those images is automatically selected as the dataset thumbnail.

-If you would like to select the dateset thumbnail, you have two options.
-Select the image file from your dataset, and click the "Edit Files" button, and select "Metadata" from the dropdown menu.
-Then you will be brought to the Edit Files page, where you will see the "Set Thumbnail" button.

-Your second option is to upload a new thumbnail image.
-This will be an image file that is separate from your data files stored as part of your dataset.
-You can upload this new file by clicking the "Edit" button on your dataset, and selecting "Thumbnails + Widgets" from the dropdown menu.
+If you would like to manually select your dataset's thumbnail, you can do so by clicking the "Edit" button on your dataset, and selecting "Thumbnails + Widgets" from the dropdown menu.

-In the Thumnbail tab, you will see the current thumbnail, an option to Select Available File from your dataset files, as well as an option to Upload New File.
-Click the "Upload File" button to add a file from your computer.
-Click the "Save Changes" button to apply your changes.
+On this page, under the Thumbnail tab you will see three possible actions.

+**Select Available File:** Click the "Select Thumbnail" button to choose an image from your dataset to use as the dataset thumbnail.

+**Upload New File:** Upload an image file from your computer to use as the dataset thumbnail.
+While by default your thumbnail image is drawn from a file in your dataset, this will allow you to upload a separate image file to use as your dataset thumbnail.
+This uploaded image file will only be used as the dataset thumbnail; it will not be stored as a data file in your dataset.

-If you click the "Remove" button under the thumbnail image, you will revert your dataset back to using the default blue file icon.
+**Remove Thumbnail:** If you click the "Remove" button under the thumbnail image, you will remove the dataset's current thumbnail.
+The Dataset will then revert to displaying a basic default icon as the dataset thumbnail.

+When you're finished on this page, be sure to click "Save Changes" to save what you've done.

+Note: If you prefer, it is also possible to set an image file in your dataset as your thumbnail by selecting the file, going to Edit Files -> Metadata, and using the "Set Thumbnail" button.

 Widgets
 -------